 Before joining Leonard, Street and Deinard, Ruth was a law clerk for Justice Sam Hanson of the Minnesota Supreme Court and for Chief Magistrate Judge Arthur J. Boylan of the U.S. District Court for the District of Minnesota.

 Prior to entering into the legal profession, Ruth was a stay-at-home mom, a volunteer art teacher for grades 1 through 6 and a soccer coach for her five children.

 - Minnesota Intellectual Property Law Association

-- Ruth presented “Top 10 Tips for Representing Copyright Clients” at the Minnesota CLE 2011 Midwest Intellectual Property Institute.
+- Presenter, “Top 10 Tips for Representing Copyright Clients,” Minnesota CLE, 2011 Midwest Intellectual Property Institute

 - J.D., magna cum laude, William Mitchell College of Law

 - B.S., Biochemistry and Molecular Biology, Purdue University

 - U.S. District Court for the District of Minnesota